Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

-Proponents of CBDC are right to acknowledge the secular decline in the use of cash in retail consumer transactions as a primary motivator for CBDC.
-As fewer consumers use cash for transactions, the variable revenues associated with operating a cash infrastructure are falling below the fixed costs.
-This pattern is evident in much of the developed world.
-For example, in the UK, banks are closing ATMs and branches~\cite{access}, making cash more difficult for consumers to withdraw~\cite{tisher2020}.
-Some merchants have decided that the marginal cost of the various expenses related to accepting cash payments, such as tills, employee time, cash accounts with banks, and the means of transporting cash, outweighs the benefit of providing goods and services to cash-only customers.
-As a result, the value of cash to consumers is reduced, since customers no longer have assurance that their cash will be accepted at the point of sale, creating a feedback loop.
+Proponents of CBDC are right to acknowledge the secular decline in the use of cash in retail consumer transactions as a primary motivator for digital currency.
+For example, in the UK, banks are closing ATMs and branches~\cite{access}, making cash more difficult for consumers to withdraw and for businesses to manage cash~\cite{tisher2020}.
+Although court judgments in some jurisdictions suggest that the legal tender status of banknotes implies mandatory acceptance in all but exceptional circumstances~\cite{eulex2021}, jurisprudence in other jurisdictions only recognises legal tender as something that must be accepted in the settlement of a debt~\cite{boe2025}, admitting the possibility that vendors can freely choose what forms of payment they will accept in the general case.

-And so, when proponents of CBDC say that CBDC should allow ``cash-like'' transactions for retail users of money, they are referencing the idea that CBDC can provide individuals with a payment option that provides the key affordances of cash, including direct ownership, privacy, and equal access without discrimination.
-Users of CBDC would hold direct obligations of the central bank, and, given the right regulations, they might have reason to believe that their CBDC would be accepted by retailers that require electronic transactions.
+And so, when proponents of CBDC say that CBDC should allow ``cash-like'' transactions for retail users of money, they are foreshadowing the idea that CBDC can provide individuals with a payment option that provides the key affordances of cash, including direct control, privacy, and equal access without discrimination.
+Users of digital currency would hold direct obligations of the central bank, as they do with banknotes issued by the central bank, and, given the proper regulations, they might have reason to believe that their digital currency would be accepted by retailers that prefer electronic transactions.